Biblioklept/biblioklept/README.md

 **Biblioklept**

-EVERYTHING IS POSTPONED UNTIL WINDOWS STOPS BEING A SHITTY OS 👍
+EVERYTHING IS POSTPONED UNTIL WINDOWS STOPS BEING A SHITTY OS 👍"

+(or I find a way to make my mod setup work on linux, MO2, Wabbajack, etc.)

 - 🔭 I’m currently working on 3D animation.
 - 🤔 I’m looking for help with said 3D animation.